LiamJansen/FunProjectsWebsite/README.md

 # FunProjectsWebsite
-Small website to explore fun, little ideas
+Small website to explore fun, little ideas but good for beginners